zachlevitt/earth-engine/modules.md

-## Modules for image classification in Google Earth Engine with topographic and spectral variables
+# Modules for image classification in Google Earth Engine with topographic and spectral variables
 [**Zach Levitt**](https://zachlevitt.github.io), '20.5</br>
 [**Jeff Howarth**](https://jeffhowarth.github.io/), Associate Professor of Geography</br>
 Middlebury College, Vermont, USA

-### Introduction
 These module functions are provided here as a reference for the [main tutorial](./README.md), which outlines a workflow for performing machine learning image classification with topographic and spectral variables.
 This overview is organized in the same way as the [module script](https://code.earthengine.google.com/44c19d132dd87e5d8e0fc904d1af8f09), reflecting the major tasks that are involved in performing this type of analysis.
 Each function and section is linked below.

 1. [**IMPORT ASSETS**](#import-assets)